Our GoodLife Fitness Family Autism Hub is now open with most service providers already moved in and operating!

-As we work diligently to complete and open operations for the GoodLife Autism Family Hub by early 2017, we invite you to explore our website to learn more about the Pacific Autism Family Network (PAFN) – a centre of excellence and network of supports for individuals with Autism Spectrum Disorder and their families across the province.
+As we work diligently to complete all operations and continue our expansion efforts across British Columbia, we invite you to explore our current website, Facebook, Twitter and Instagram pages to learn more about Pacific Autism Family Network (PAFN) – a network of excellence and supports for individuals and families affected by Autism Spectrum Disorder.

 BC Lions’ Games Just Got More Autism Friendly